Inclusiveness

 Description

-The project, aimed at children aged 5 to 10, features experiments, games, and scientific storytelling to stimulate curiosity, introduce the scientific method, and highlight the role of women scientists.
-A pilot study on the perception of science will support these activities, providing data on gender bias and the evolution of the children’s perception of their abilities.
+Designed for children aged 5 to 11, the project offers experiments, games and science-based storytelling that stimulate curiosity, introduce the scientific method and promote the visibility of women scientists.
+Alongside these activities, a pilot study on perceptions of science is conducted, providing data on gender bias and on how children’s perceptions of their own abilities evolve throughout their participation.

-The project is promoted by the Department of Physics and Astronomy "A. Righi", in collaboration with the Departments of Psychology and Education Studies and with the support of INFN (Italian National Institute of Astrophysics) Bologna.
-The project has begun collaborations with European and non-European universities to disseminate this model internationally.
+The project is promoted by the Department of Physics and Astronomy “A. Righi”, in collaboration with the Department of Psychology “Renzo Canestrari” and the Department of Sociology and Business Law, with the involvement of INFN Bologna.
+The project has also developed partnerships with universities in Europe and beyond to share and expand the model at an international level.

 Goals